brewster1134/atrackt/README.md

 ## Debugging Console

-To better visualize what elements are being tracked, you can add `?debugTracking=true` to the end of any URL to show the debugging console.
+To better visualize what elements are being tracked, you can load the `js/atrackt.debug.js` script and add `?debugTracking=true` to the end of any URL to show the debugging console.

 It is a bit crude, but it gives you a visual overview of your elements.